-A number of components have been extensively optimized, these include, derived data types [19] and message buffers and collective communications[20].
+A number of components have been extensively optimized, including derived data types (Fagg et al., 2001) and message buffers and collective communications (Vadhiyar et al., 2001).

-4.1.
-Failure detection
+4.1 FAILURE DETECTION

-It is important to note that the failure handler shown in figure 2, gets notification of failures from both the point to point communications libraries as well as the OS support layer.
-In the case of communication errors, the notify is usually started by the communication library detecting a point to point message not being delivered to a failed party rather than the failed parties OS layer detecting the failure.
-The handler is responsible for notifying all tasks of errors as they occur by injecting notify messages into the send message queues ahead of user level messages.
-An additional daemon know as the FTMPI_NOTIFER can be used to guarantee ordered delivery of failure notification messages and thus aid in complex debugging.
+It is important to note that the failure handler shown in Figure 2 gets notification of failures from both the pointto-point communications libraries, as well as the OS support layer.
+In the case of communication errors, the notify is usually started by the communication library detecting a point-to-point message not being delivered to a failed party rather than the failed parties OS layer detecting the failure.
+The handler is responsible for notifying all tasks of errors as they occur by injecting notify messages into the send message queues ahead of user-level messages.
+An additional daemon known as the FTMPI_NOTIFER can be used to guarantee ordered delivery of failure notification messages and thus aid in complex debugging.

-The failure handler within the FTMPI runtime library relies on the conservation of event messages from the underlying system to build a coherent system state during recovery.
-A consequence of this is that temporary bi-sectioning of the network between G_HCORE startup daemons can lead to some processes being marked as failed and thus the sum of living tasks and failure events will remain constant.
+The failure handler within the FTMPI run-time library relies on the conservation of event messages from the underlying system to build a coherent system state during recovery.
+A consequence of this is that temporary bi-sectioning of the network between G_HCORE startup daemons can lead to some processes being marked as failed; thus the sum of living tasks and failure events will remain constant.